umaa-java-sept-2020/login-service/readme.md

 ## 1.3 How to run in local using mvn:
 Make sure you successfully finished 1.1.
-* start your mysql database.
+* Go to login-server. start your mysql database.
 * Then do `mvn spring-boot:run`
 * watch the logs in terminal and report if any error.